MicrosoftDocs/playfab-docs/playfab-docs/api-references/c/pfgroups/functions/pfgroupscreategroupasync.md

 ## Remarks

+This API is available on all platforms.
 Creates a new group, as well as administration and member roles, based off of a title's group template.
 Returns information about the group that was created.
 See also GroupAddMembersAsync, GroupApplyToGroupAsync, GroupDeleteGroupAsync, GroupInviteToGroupAsync, GroupListGroupMembersAsync, GroupRemoveMembersAsync.
 When the asynchronous task is complete, call [PFGroupsCreateGroupGetResultSize](pfgroupscreategroupgetresultsize.md) and [PFGroupsCreateGroupGetResult](pfgroupscreategroupgetresult.md) to get the result.

 ## Requirements